khlee943/RandomFic-Server/README.md

 For development:

 + Clone repository
-+ Configure .env file
++ docker build -t myapp .
-+ Run npm run dev
++ docker run -p 8080:8080 myapp
++ Open [http://localhost:8080](http://localhost:3000) with your browser to see the result.

 For production: